Hyperbole-Devs/redux/README.md

 - [**Better Mount HUD**](https://modrinth.com/mod/better-mount-hud) - Improves the ingame HUD while riding a mount
 - [**Better Ping Display [Fabric]**](https://modrinth.com/mod/better-ping-display-fabric) - Adds a configurable numerical ping display to the player list
 - [**Better Statistics Screen**](https://modrinth.com/mod/better-stats) - A Minecraft mod that improves the statistics screen and makes it more useful.
+- [**BetterF3**](https://modrinth.com/mod/betterf3) - BetterF3 is a mod that replaces Minecraft's original debug HUD with a highly customizable, more human-readable HUD.
 - [**Blur+**](https://modrinth.com/mod/blur-plus) - Spices up the boring vanilla blur effect – featuring animations, colors and lots of customizability!
 - [**BoxLib**](https://modrinth.com/mod/boxlib) - A client-side library mod with tons of features to do all the heavy lifting for all client-side mods.
 - [**Capes**](https://modrinth.com/mod/capes) - Lets you use capes from OptiFine, LabyMod and other cape mods